Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Quantifying the performance of approximate teleportation

-This equality follows as a consequence of the symmetries of the identity channel being simulated and the fact that the optimal simulating channel should respect the same symmetries.
-Thus, the theory simplifies in the sense that we need only focus on bounding the simulation error with respect to a single measure.
+We provide an explicit proof in Appendix~\ref{app:proof-errors-equal}.
+This equality follows as a consequence of the unitary covariance symmetry of the identity channel being simulated and the fact that an optimal simulating channel should respect the same symmetries.
+Indeed, consider that the identity channel $\operatorname{id}_{A\rightarrow B}^{d}$ possesses the following unitary covariance symmetry:

+which holds for every unitary channel $\mathcal{U}(\cdot)=U(\cdot)U^{\dag}$, with $U$ a unitary operator.
+As a consequence, the theory simplifies in the sense that we need only focus on bounding the simulation error with respect to a single measure.
 We note here that a similar result was found in \cite{SW21} for the case of simulating the bipartite swap channel by means of LOCC.